svystun/school-pc-restrictions/README.md

 # School restrictions

-This is a collections of *.regs files for Windows 10.
+This is a collections of *.regs files and PowerShell scripts for Windows 10.

 ## Installation